nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous StoreMando home folder.

 **Q**: What if I want to have more features implemented in the product?
 **A**: Feel free to contact us at e0406389@u.nus.edu!